julelang/manual/src/std/encoding-json.md

 Encode as JSON array.
 If slice is nil, encode as null JSON value.
 For the `[]byte` type, encodes as a base64-encoded string.

 **Maps:**\
 Encode as JSON object.
 If map is nil, encode as null JSON value.
 The keys of the map always will be quoted.
 Also map's key type only can be: signed integer, unsigned integer and string.
-Other types will cause exceptional with `JSONEncodeError.UnsupportedType`.
+Other types will cause exceptional with `EncodeError.UnsupportedType`.

 **Smart Pointers:**\
 If smart pointer is nil, encode as null JSON value.
 Otherwise, will encode dereferenced value.